Q&A with Intel: What data virtualization means for the insight-driven enterprise

 Greer: Code and workload optimizations will continue to increase performance.
 Algorithms and models optimized for deep learning and neural networks will expand the appropriate use cases and drive developer and data scientist adoption.

-Interested in more about data virtualization and IBM Cloud Private for Data?
+Interested in more about data virtualization and Cloud Pak for Data?
 Register for the on-demand webinar, “Accelerating AI Innovation with Data Virtualization” to hear directly from IBM and Intel on how you can benefit from this technology.